A graduate laboratory experiment to set up a photon-counting detector using MKIDs: Experimental activities

 The acquired raw data need to be corrected for the non-ideality of the experimental setup.
 This includes different procedures to calibrate warm electronics, namely IQ mixers and cable delays, and to standardize the MKIDs response.

-The goal of this activity is to transform the raw acquired MKIDs resonances to correctly rotated and centered circles in the IQ plane.
+The goal of this activity is to write the Python code required for transforming the raw acquired MKIDs resonances to correctly rotated and centered circles in the IQ plane.
 This correction will then be applied to each signal observed by the photon detectors.
-The following steps were employed:
+The following steps are employed:

 \begin{description} \item[Cable delay effect correction:] both synthesizers and mixers are subject to a frequency-dependent offset.
-To address this issue, the RF port was disconnected, and the acquisition was performed for different LO frequencies.
-The resulting profile was subtracted from the signal of interest.
+To address this issue, the RF port is disconnected, and the acquisition is performed for different LO frequencies.
+The resulting profile is subtracted from the signal of interest.

-\item[IQ mixer calibration:] Given sinusoidal LO and RF signals with similar frequencies, the response of an ideal IQ mixer consists of a circular pattern in the IQ plane.
+\item[IQ mixer calibration:] Given sinusoidal Local Oscillator (LO) and RF signals with similar frequencies, the response of an ideal IQ mixer consists of a circular pattern in the IQ plane.
 In a realistic IQ mixer, however, the phase between I and Q is not precisely $90^\circ$ and the output is not balanced between the two ports.
 This results in observing an ellipse in the IQ plane.
-To calibrate each IQ mixer, two synthesizers at slightly different frequencies were connected to the LO and RF ports.
-The resulting signal was fitted with an ellipse, which was then mapped to a circle.
+To calibrate each IQ mixer, two synthesizers at slightly different frequencies are connected to the LO and RF ports.
+The resulting signal is fitted with an ellipse, which is then mapped to a circle.

 \item[Background correction:] even far from the MKIDs resonances, signals produced by the synthesizer arrive at the RF port with different amplitudes and phases.
-This leads to a frequency-dependent background which can be removed by fitting it with polynomial functions in a wide-frequency scan around the resonance.
+This leads to a frequency-dependent background which can be removed by fitting a wide-frequency scan around the resonance with the model of \cref{eq:s21_for_fit}, approximating the background as a polynomial.
 The fitted amplitude $A(\omega)$ and phase $\phi(\omega)$ are then used to correct the measured $S_{21}$ for the on-resonance frequencies:

-\item[Center rotation]: each resonance is fitted with a circle, which is then rotated around its center in order to align the resonance's gap with the I-axis.
+\item[Center rotation]: each resonance is fitted with a circle, which is then rotated around its center to align the resonance's gap with the I-axis.

 \item[Asymmetry rotation:] the asymmetry in the shape of the resonance appears as a rotation of its circle in the IQ plane~\cite{khalil_analysis_2012}.
 To correct this effect, a counter-rotation and a contraction must be applied: